U.S. flag An official website of the United States government

 There are various types of vaccines that are routinely given to children

-Inactivated (killed) viruses- These vaccines contain a virus that has been killed so as not to cause disease, but the body still recognizes it and stimulates production of antibodies against the virus.
+• Inactivated (killed) viruses - These vaccines contain a virus that has been killed so as not to cause disease, but the body still recognizes it and stimulates production of antibodies against the virus.
 They can be given to individuals with weakened immune systems.
 Examples include vaccines to prevent polio and hepatitis A.

-Subunits- In some cases, the entire virus or bacteria is not required for an immune response to prevent disease; just the important parts, a portion or a "subunit" of the disease-causing bacteria or virus is needed to provide protection.
-The vaccine to prevent influenza (the flu) that is given as a shot is an example of a subunit vaccine, because it is made with parts of the influenza virus.
+• Subunits - In some cases, the entire virus or bacteria is not required for an immune response to prevent disease; just the important parts, a portion or a "subunit" of the disease-causing bacteria or virus is needed to provide protection.
+Some vaccines for the prevention of influenza (the flu) that are given as an injection is an example of a subunit vaccine, because it is made with parts of the influenza virus.

-Toxoids- Some bacteria cause illness in people by secreting a poison (a toxin).
+• Toxoids - Some bacteria cause illness in people by secreting a poison (a toxin).
 Scientists discovered that weakening the toxins, so that they are “detoxified” does not cause illness.
 Examples of vaccines that contain toxoids include those to prevent tetanus and diphtheria disease.

-Polysaccharides- To protect against certain disease-causing bacteria, the main antigens in vaccine are sugar-like substances called polysaccharides; these are purified from the bacteria to make polysaccharide vaccines.
+• Polysaccharides - To protect against certain disease-causing bacteria, the main antigens in vaccine are sugar-like substances called polysaccharides; these are purified from the bacteria to make polysaccharide vaccines.
 However, vaccines composed solely of purified polysaccharides are only effective in older children and adults.
 Pneumovax 23, a vaccine for the prevention of pneumococcal disease caused by 23 different strains, is an example of a polysaccharide vaccine.

 top